MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPODataAccessGovernanceInsight.md

 ### -Privacy

-Specifies the privacy setting of the 0365 group.
+Specifies the privacy setting of the Microsoft 365 group.
 Relevant in case of filtering the report for group connected sites.

 ```yaml
 Type: PrivacyEnum